-Cash flow generated from operations, before considering working capital changes, was \$49.0 million for 2014 compared to \$29.9 million in 2013.
-The increase was due to increased adjusted EBITDA in 2014, resulting from same-store sales growth, as well as from the acquisitions of Glass America, Hansen, Collision Revision, Collex, Champ's and Netcost offset by higher acquisition, transaction and process improvement costs as well as higher financing costs and current income tax expense.
+Cash flow generated from operations, before considering working capital changes, was \$75.3 million for 2015 compared to \$49.0 million in 2014.
+The increase was due to increased adjusted EBITDA in 2015, resulting from same-store sales growth, as well as from the acquisitions of Collision Revision, Collex, Champ's, Netcost and Craftmaster and lower acquisition, transaction and process improvement costs offset by higher financing costs and current income tax expense.

-In 2014, changes in working capital items provided net cash of \$2.2 million compared with requiring net cash of \$4.8 million in 2013.
-The higher cash flow from working capital this year was due primarily from collections in accounts receivable.
+In 2015, changes in working capital items provided net cash of \$7.1 million compared with providing net cash of \$2.2 million in 2014.
+The higher cash flow from working capital this year was due primarily to higher payroll accruals at the end of 2015.
 Increases and decreases in accounts receivable, inventory, prepaid expenses, income taxes, accounts payable and accrued liabilities are significantly influenced by timing of collections and expenditures.